 3. What is your favourite medium and why?

 I must say the digital one.
 Even though I sometimes pick up my sketchpad and sharpie I constantly find myself coming back to photoshop and Illustrator.
 I’ve always been fascinated by the possibilities to manipulate and transform an image when your working with digital tools such as Photoshop and a Wacom tablet.

 I love observing art!
 Classical, modern you name it!
 So when I find myself feeling inspired I usually spend some time rifling through books or browsing Pinterest before I start working on my piece, to see what kind of new element I can bring into my artwork.
 Aesthetics is an ever-changing process and you should never stop trying to elevate your skills.

 5. Who and/or what inspires your work?

 Basically everything around me.
-I often find myself inspired by everyday life, it can be smoke rising from a hot cup of tea or the way the sun hits the treetops on the way to the buss stop.
+I often find myself inspired by everyday life, it can be smoke rising from a hot cup of tea or the way the sun hits the treetops on the way to the bus stop.
 I also find people and animals to be especially helpful for my creativity.
 For example, one of my biggest inspirations has always been my big sister.
 Every other year I try to paint her or make an illustration as a tribute to her.

 6. What role does art play in your life?
 How does it change the way you view the world?

-I think I can honesty say that art saved my life.
+I think I can honestly say that art saved my life.
 Growing up in a small town I had a hard time fitting in as a child.
 But every time I picked up my pen I felt this warmth within me.
 I was able to change the way people saw me by showing them my creative prowess, and that has played a major part in how I view art today.
-Pain can be beautiful and if you can learn how to see that, I think you can find beauty in a lot of places where you might not been able to see it before.
+Pain can be beautiful and if you can learn how to see that, I think you can find beauty in a lot of places where you might not be able to see it before.